SebastianGnann/Baseflow_signatures/README.md

 # Linking baseflow signatures to catchment attributes and hydrological processes

-This repository contains code and data used for the submitted manuscript: Gnann et al. (2020) - Linking baseflow signatures to catchment attributes and hydrological processes.
+This repository contains code and data used for the submitted manuscript: Gnann et al. (2020) - Including Regional Knowledge Improves Baseflow Signature Predictions in Large Sample Hydrology.
-Please email sebastian.gnann@bristol.ac.uk if you have questions.
+Please email sebastian.gnann@bristol.ac.uk if you have any questions.

 - This repository doesn't contain any of the original datasets (links to obtain the datasets can be found in the table below)
 - To create the Matlab struc file that contains CAMELS data you can use code from this repository: https://github.com/SebastianGnann/CAMELS_Matlab
-- One additional open-source package is needed to create the plots: the Brewerplot package (https://github.com/DrosteEffect/BrewerMap).
+- One additional open-source package is needed to create the plots: the Brewerplot package (https://github.com/DrosteEffect/BrewerMap)
 - Matlab version: **Matlab R2018a**

 ## Overview of functions and folders:
-- *baseflow_signatures_attribute_plots.m* loads data and creates scatter plots between baseflow signatures and catchment attributes shown in the paper.
+- *baseflow_signatures_attribute_plots.m* loads data and creates the scatter plots between baseflow signatures and catchment attributes shown in the paper.

-- *baseflow_signatures_hydrograph_plots.m* loads data and creates hydrographs shown in the paper.
+- *baseflow_signatures_hydrograph_plots.m* loads data and plots the hydrographs shown in the paper.

 - *baseflow_signatures_water_balance.m* estimates regional groundwater flow via the water balance (see Supplement).